rupakdude24/Store-24-Data-analysis/README.md

 # Store-24-Data-analysis
+Store 24, a privately held convenience store retailer in New England has 82 stores located throughout Massachusetts, New Hampshire, Rhode Island and Connecticut.
 A Store 24(A) Data Analysis of Factors affecting on Profit of Store.
 The Dataset have following variables.
 Variable     Meaning